 Here are some decorating ideas to enhance the festive appeal of your house during Diwali.

-Since Diwali is called as the festival of lights, diyas will form obviously part of your home decor.
+Since Diwali is called the festival of lights, diyas will form obviously part of your home decor.
 Diyas are small lamps made up of clay which are filled with oil or ghee as a source of fuel.

 Candle wax can also be used in the form of aluminium diyas or tealights.
 Thes diyas are available in various designs and may have good luck symbols painted on them which can include the “Om” or “Swastika“.